Last Chance Job Fair

 Location: University Event Center, Stan State Turlock Campus

-Registration is on HIREStanState via Handshake.
+Registration is not required, but you can register for updates on HIREStanState via Handshake.
 Register and check out who is attending, positions they are recruiting for, and post your resume for their review.

 - Log in to your MyStanState Student Account

-- Click on the Handshake icon on your student dashboard
+- Click on the HireStanState/Handshake icon on your student dashboard

 - Activate your account and find the Job Fair under the Events section

 - Already have an account?
 Log in and follow the next steps:

 - Locate Last Chance Job Fair on HireStanState/Handshake

 - Click on Events (via the top menu bar), then click the Career Fair button, selecting the event of interest